Macadamian/Cordova-BlinkUpSample/README.md

 Installation
 ===========
-**IMPORTANT NOTE**<br>
-Building the project with `cordova build <platform>` or `cordova run <platform>` will break the project.
-You must run from Xcode or Android Studio.
-****

 Open `CordovaBlinkUpSample/www/js/index.js` and set your API key from Electric Imp.
-You can optionally set your plan ID as well, this will let you see Imps you've blinked up with in your IDE.
-Please see https://electricimp.com/docs/manufacturing/planids/ for more information about plan ID's.
+You can optionally set your development plan ID as well, this will let you see Imps you've blinked up with in your IDE.
+Please read [testing the plugin](#testing-the-plugin) before setting a development plan ID, as it can prevent users from connecting to wifi if it makes it into production code.

 When building in Xcode or Android Studio, this `index.js` file overwrites the native platform's `index.js` file, propagating your changes down to both platforms.